fabianonline/matrix.sh/README.md

 ### Selecting a default room
 You can select a default room which will be used if you don't provide a room_id at runtime.

+It will show all joined rooms as well as rooms you are invited to.
+Selecting one of the latter will also accept the invitation and join that room.

 ```
 $ ./matrix.sh -s
 Getting Rooms...